This faux brick wall is made with joint compound and wall paneling, and when you’re done with it, it looks like real german schmear.

 When we think of wall paneling, the old dark wood panel walls from the 80’s come to mind.
 But, wall paneling done right can become beautiful feature walls!
 Don’t believe me?
 Check it out.

 If you read the post linked above, you know that I’m participating in the Fall One Room Challenge hosted by Better Homes and Gardens.
-I’m working on building a wall to wall console for video game storage and use, this faux brick wall, and some DIY shelving.
+I’m working on building a wall to wall console for video game storage and use, this faux brick wall, and some DIY shelving to make an awesome game room for my kids.

 I can’t wait to see it all come together, and this feature wall was the first step!
 Let me break it down for you so that you can see how a blank white wall can become a white ‘brick’ wall.